LearnOnDemandSystems/docs/lod/activities.md

 ## Automated Activity

 Automated Activities are PowerShell or Shell scripts that target a Cloud Subscription, or a Windows-based virtual machine running on Hyper-V in the lab.
-Cloud Subscriptions are targeted by a PowerShell script, and Windows-based virtual machines running on Hyper-V can be targeted by both PowerShell and Shell.
+Cloud Subscriptions are targeted by a PowerShell script, and Windows-based virtual machines can be targeted by both PowerShell and Shell.
 Automated Activities can be used to help make sure the student has configured their lab environment correctly, help the student understand mistakes that are made in their lab, as well as give the student confirmation that they are completing the lab instructions correctly.
 Automated Activities can also be used to automate any configuration or lab steps that you wish to automate.

 1. If you would like the lab to be scored, Click the **switch** next to _Enable Scoring_.
 If you would not like the lab to be scored, simply leave the **Switch** turned off.